vishalbelsare/epymetheus/README.md

 4. **Efficient Computation**: Backtesting engine is boosted by NumPy.
 You can give your own idea a quick try.
 5. **Full Test Coverage**: Epymetheus is thoroughly tested with 100% test coverage for multiple Python versions.

-### Modules

-1. **[Strategy](https://github.com/simaki/epymetheus/tree/master/epymetheus/strategy)**: A strategy encodes your own trading rules.
-The [`benchmarks`](https://github.com/simaki/epymetheus/tree/master/epymetheus/benchmarks) provide standard strategies to be compared with.
-2. **[Universe](https://github.com/simaki/epymetheus/tree/master/epymetheus/universe)**: A universe stores historical prices of a set of securities.
-The [`datasets`](https://github.com/simaki/epymetheus/tree/master/epymetheus/datasets) provide sample universe like Brownian stock prices and blue chips in the US.
-3. **[History](https://github.com/simaki/epymetheus/tree/master/epymetheus/history)**: A history stores the assets, lots, profit/loss of each trade yielded.
-Easily converted into Pandas DataFrame.
-4. **[Metric](https://github.com/simaki/epymetheus/tree/master/epymetheus/metric)**: A metric is a function to assess the performance of your strategy.
-Available metrics include: final wealth, maximum drawdown, Sharpe ratio and so forth.

 ### Integrations

 Strategies may be integrated with: